Build

 Post-Construction Considerations

-Make sure your building team leaves your property in a tidy condition.
-There are nightmare stories of bad behaviour on site with mountains’ of rubbish left for the owners to clean up.
+Make sure your building team leaves your property tidy.
+There are nightmare stories of bad behaviour on site, with mountains of rubbish left for the owners to clean up.

 Addressing post-construction issues, such as defects or warranty claims, requires prompt attention and resolution.